-☐ How is the Doppler effect taken into account when receiving or transmitting signals?
+□ How is the Doppler effect considered when receiving or transmitting signals?

-The physical layer design takes care of the maximum speed allowed.
+The physical layer design determines the maximum speed allowed.
 Networks designed for cars will not work for airplanes.

-☐ Why does radio not suffer from the same propagation issues as wireless?
+□ Why does radio not suffer from the same propagation issues as wireless?

 It also suffers from the same issues.
 Analog and digital have different timescales.
-Bits are in microseconds or nanoseconds.
-Analog words are in seconds.
+Bits are in microseconds or nanoseconds, and analog words are in seconds.

-☐ Could you explain how the data rate physically works for wireless?
+□ Could you explain how the data rate physically works for wireless?
 What allows us to achieve faster data rates?